-In 2016, our Board of Directors adopted the 2016 Incentive Plan.
+In 2016, our Board of Directors adopted our 2016 Equity Incentive Plan (the 2016 Incentive Plan).
 The following summary describes the material terms of the 2016 Incentive Plan.
 This summary is not a complete description of all provisions of the 2016 Incentive Plan and is qualified in its entirety by reference to the 2016 Incentive Plan, which will be filed as an exhibit to the registration statement of which this prospectus is a part.